Personal Injury and medical negligence claims time limits

-To protect your right to make a claim for compensation for personal injury or medical negligence, a formal document called a Claim Form must be issued at court within strict legal time limits.
+To protect your right to make a claim for personal injury compensation or medical negligence claims, a formal document called a Claim Form must be issued at court within strict legal time limits.
 Missing these time limits is serious – it could result in you losing the right to make a claim.

 For accidents in England and Wales, the Limitation Act 1980 sets out the specific time limits within which the Claim Form must be issued to protect your right to make a personal injury or medical negligence claim.
 Issuing the Claim Form starts court proceedings in your case.

 If you think that you may have a claim for compensation, contact our specialist solicitors who will advise you about your claim and discuss the time limits that apply.

 As a general rule, if you are an adult, your Claim Form must be issued in the High Court or the County Court within three years of the date that you were injured, excluding the date on which the injury occurred.
 In other words, the Claim Form must be lodged at the court on or before the third anniversary of the date that you sustained the injury.

 If the third anniversary falls on a day on which the court is closed, the Claim Form can be lodged at the court on the next day the court is open, but it is never advisable to leave it this late.